-Russian prime minister and government resign after Putin proposes constitutional changes
+Russian President Putin proposes Tax Service chief Mikhail Mishustin to be next prime minister

-Putin favored changes that would shift power from the presidency to parliament.
+Earlier in the day, Russia’s government resigned unexpectedly after Putin favored changes that would shift power from the presidency to parliament.

-Russian Prime Minister Dmitry Medvedev on Wednesday said that his government was resigning to give President Vladimir Putin the opportunity to carry out the changes he wanted to make to the constitution, RT reported.
+Russian President Vladimir Putin on Wednesday proposed Tax Service chief Mikhail Mishustin to be the country’s new prime minister, RT reported.
+This came hours after former Prime Minister Dmitry Medvedev said that his government was resigning to give Putin the opportunity to carry out the changes he wanted to make to the constitution.

+Putin submitted his candidacy to the Russian parliament for approval after Mishustin agreed to be put forward for the role, the Kremlin said, according to Reuters.

-The announcement was made shortly after Putin in his annual state-of-the-nation speech said he favored changing the constitution to hand the State Duma, the lower house of parliament, the power to choose Russia’s prime minister and other key positions.
+Medvedev’s announcement was made shortly after Putin in his annual state-of-the-nation speech said he favored changing the constitution to hand the State Duma, the lower house of parliament, the power to choose Russia’s prime minister and other key positions.
 In the current form, the president chooses.
 He also suggested amending Russia’s constitution to limit a future president to two terms in office – he has served four.

 “In this context, it is evident that we, as the government of the Russian Federation, should provide our country’s president with an opportunity to take all the necessary decisions in these conditions,” Medvedev said.
 “I believe it right for the government of the Russian Federation to step down in conformity with Article 117 of Russia’s Constitution.”